Code-Solidi/OpenCqs/Readme.md

 which handles exceptions thrown in the original handler's ```Handle()``` body.

 Decorating handlers can be nested of course.
 So, you can have a exception catching handler wrapping the original one, which in turn is wrapped by a logging handler, which in turn... and so on.

+### The [Decorator] attribute

+Decorating handler follow exactly the same layout as "normal" handlers.
+They inherit the same class as the decorated handler, but are not injected the same way.
+Instead, the decorated handler keeps track of what